-The American Indian Scholarship Fund of Southern California (AISF) was organized in
+The American Indian Scholarship Fund of Southern California (AISFSC) was organized in

 1976 to raise funds and provide scholarships for American Indian college students

 attending trade schools, community colleges and universities in Southern California.
 Our

 aim is to provide equal access for American Indian students who demonstrate financial

 need, outstanding scholarship achievement and exemplary community involvement.

 Between 1975 and 1992, the AISFSC aided on average of 10-15 students each year.
 Over